 Walking in Morzine, French Alps

 Morzine and the Portes du Soleil is the perfect place to visit for your walking holiday in the Alps.
 There are over 200 km of alpine walking and hiking trails to suit all ages and abilities.
-Thanks to the Multi Pass, the Portes du Soleil area of the French and Swiss Alps has been truly opened up for alpine walking holidays.
-The Multi Pass is included in your Simply Morzine holiday if catered or at a subsidised rate if self-catering.
-This pass gives access to 21 mountain lifts across the Portes du Soleil, making travel across different valleys and resorts (and even 2 countries!) accessible to all.
+Thanks to the MULTI PASS, the Portes du Soleil area of the French and Swiss Alps has been truly opened up for alpine walking holidays.
+The Multi Pass is included within your Simply Morzine holiday if catered or at a subsidised rate if self-catering.
+This pass gives access to over 20 mountain lifts across the Portes du Soleil, making travel across different valleys and resorts (and even 2 countries!) accessible to all.
 The Multi Pass avoids the need for strenuous ascents and makes a huge variety of terrain easily accessible for your walking holiday in the Alps with Simply Morzine.

 Gentle family-friendly Morzine walks

 There are plenty of trails starting and finishing in and around Morzine itself for your family walking holiday.
-The circuit in Parc Dérèches is perfect for young children, taking you around the park with bridges criss-crossing the River Dranse.
+The circuit in Parc Dérèches is perfect for young children, taking you around the park with bridges crisscrossing the River Dranse.
 There is a beautiful lakeside walk around Lac Montriond which you can extend with a little climbing to the spectacular Ardent waterfall.
 Another trail starting in the heart of Morzine takes you along the river and through the woods to the stunning Nyon waterfall.
-Using the Pleney cable car gets you right up into the mountains, and numerous walks including one all the way to neighbouring Les Gets across the 18 hole golf course.
-For stunning views of Mont Blanc and the surrounding French Alps, the walk from Mont Chery to Mont Caly is not to be missed.
+Using the Pleney cable car gets you right up into the mountains, from where a number of walks start – including one all the way to neighbouring Les Gets and its swimming lake.
+For stunning views of Mont Blanc and the surrounding French Alps, the circular walk from Mont Chery to Mont Caly is not to be missed.

 Medium walks in the local French Alps